Ichthyostega/yoshimi-test/README.md

   * "Runtime(avg) ms": averaged runtime used to define the Baseline
   * "Samples count": (samples,notes) as currently used by this test case
   * "Notes count"
-  * "Platform ms": runtime prediction by the current local platform model for these (samples,notes)
+  * "Platform ms": runtime prediction by the current local platform model, \
+    using the given (samples,notes) as input
-  * "Expense Factor": resulting **expense baseline**, calculated as `averagedRuntime/platformPrediction`
+  * "Expense Factor": resulting **expense baseline**, calculated as
+    > expense ≔ averagedRuntime / platformPrediction

 - `testsuite/Suite-platform.csv`: Local Platform Model calibration. (&rarr; Timings.cpp)